 Create project task forces that span two or more divisions so that accounting and finance employees can get to know their colleagues from other parts of the business.
 Yes, this is possible even in a remote work environment — in fact, it can be an effective strategy for keeping a distributed team feeling connected.

-Cross-departmental collaboration can boost both technical and interpersonal skills, as staff will have a better appreciation for the roles, responsibilities and workflow of coworkers across the organization.
-Also, when a technological, marketing or other non-financial business issue arises, your team will know right away which colleagues to contact for help and what skills and expertise they can bring to the table to help solve problems.
+Cross-departmental collaboration can boost both technical and interpersonal skills, as staff will better appreciate the roles, responsibilities and workflows of coworkers across the organization.
+Also, when a technological, marketing or other nonfinancial business issue arises, your team will know right away which colleagues to contact for help and what skills and expertise they can bring to the table to help solve problems.

 Consider hosting monthly lunch and learn sessions, held virtually and led by industry experts.
-These sessions are a quick, easy and cost-effective way to provide your staff with continuing education.
+These sessions are a quick, easy and cost-effective way to engage your staff and provide them with continuing education, including finance skills development.

 To ensure these events create value, feature current topics that would likely interest all staff, from entry-level accountants to veteran budget analysts.
 Some ideas include the benefits of accounting automation or cloud computing, changing tax legislation, year-end audits, and the latest U.S. Securities and Exchange Commission (SEC) and Public Company Accounting Oversight Board (PCAOB) developments.

-Outside specialists not only can provide additional knowledge, but also introduce new ideas and help spark innovative thinking in your finance department.
+Outside specialists can provide knowledge, introduce new ideas and help spark innovative thinking in your finance department.

 5. Offer upskilling and reskilling opportunities

-Upskilling and reskilling can help employees prepare for the future of work and make the most of their talents.
+Upskilling and reskilling can help accounting and finance employees prepare for the future of work, advance their finance skills development, and make the most of their other professional talents.
 Some ideas for budget- and schedule-friendly tactics include:

 - Virtual training.
 Offer hands-on training via an online platform that workers can access remotely on their own time.

 - Microlearning.
-Upskilling and reskilling can be done gradually through microlearning, which can be delivered through online videos, podcasts, mobile applications and other formats.
+Upskilling and reskilling can be achieved gradually through microlearning, delivered through online videos, podcasts, mobile applications and other formats.

 - P2P learning.
-Peer-to-peer (P2P) learning is informal, and also takes many forms, including employee-led virtual workshops and team projects.
+Peer-to-peer (P2P) learning is informal and can take many forms, including employee-led virtual workshops and team projects.
+This type of knowledge-sharing within your department can be beneficial for finance skills development across your whole team.

-When your team members constantly face the challenge of lengthy to-do lists, they’ll be inclined to push professional development to the back burner — even if they’d like nothing more than to do something new that helps to advance their career.
-And right now, many employees are trying to manage overlapping personal and professional demands due to working remotely.
+When your team members constantly face the challenge of lengthy to-do lists, they’ll be inclined to push professional development to the back burner — even if they’d like nothing more than to do something new that helps advance their career.
+And now, many professionals face the added challenge of juggling professional and personal demands while managing remote or hybrid work schedules.

-So, it’s important to encourage your team members to make room in their schedule for professional development and help them find that time.
+So, it’s important to encourage your team members to prioritize finance skills development and make room in their schedule for other professional development.
+Just as important: You need to help them find time to focus on development.

-One way to ease the burden on your core staff is to hire interim staff.
-These professionals complement your full-time team by providing skills, knowledge and support when, and for as long as, they are needed.
+One way to make it easier for core staff to find time for professional development is to hire contract professionals.
+These workers can complement your full-time team by providing skills, knowledge and support when and for as long as they are needed.
 Many of these professionals can work remotely, too.
-Engaging temporary employees helps your workers can stay on top of their current responsibilities, while also building the skills and knowledge they need to succeed in the future.
+Engaging contract talent helps your workers stay on top of their current responsibilities while also freeing them to build the skills and knowledge they need to succeed at your firm in the future.